If you have an aquatic turtle you’ll need a filter. After many turtle canister filters, I would pick this as the best filter for turtles.

 Fluval Series of Filters

-In my opinion, Fluval Canister Filters (click here to see the current price on Amazon) are the best canister filters for turtles.
+In my opinion, Fluval Canister Filters (click to learn more on Amazon) are the best canister filters for turtles.

 The Fluval series of filters are my personal favorite for a few reasons: